sharkymark/v2-templates/pod-with-clion-rust/README.md

 ---
-name: Develop in a Java container in a Kubernetes pod
+name: Develop in a Rust container in a Kubernetes pod
-description: The goal is to enable code-server (VS Code) and JetBrains Projector CLion
+description: The goal is to enable a Rust programming environment including code-server (VS Code) and JetBrains Projector CLion
 tags: [cloud, kubernetes]
 ---